KLRussell/Python-Update_SQL_TBL/README.txt

 - Script will check table if table has an edit date column, and script will automatically update that column with the current datetime.

+- A secondary script will export items from locker into an excel spreadsheet

 INSTALLATION:
 	- Global.py can be placed in one of the PYTHONPATH directories